 Prepared for Birdshot Uveitis Society (BUS), August 2013 and checked by members of the BUS standing advisory committee.
 Revised September 2016.
-Revised March 2017
+Revised March 2017.
+Revised March 2018.

 Learning that you have been prescribed immunosuppressant medication for your birdshot uveitis can lead to many concerns and questions.
-This information leaflet aims to give you some sensible advice and tips to help you take care of yourself and keep well and active while you are taking immunosuppressants.
+This Q&A information leaflet aims to give you some sensible advice and tips to help you take care of yourself and keep well and active while you are taking immunosuppressants.
 Please click on any of the links below if you want to know the answer to that particular question.

 Q1.
 Why have I been given immunosuppressant treatment for my birdshot uveitis?